hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

                 Default: Mandatory parameter without a default value.
                 Env: CONFIG_FILE
                 CLI: --config-file
-  bifNodeId:
+  cactus-NodeId:
-                Description: Identifier of this particular BIF node.
-Must be unique among the total set of BIF nodes running in any given BIF deployment.
+                Description: Identifier of this particular CACTUS- node.
+Must be unique among the total set of CACTUS- nodes running in any given CACTUS- deployment.
 Can be any string of characters such as a UUID or an Int64
                 Default: Mandatory parameter without a default value.
-                Env: BIF_NODE_ID
+                Env: CACTUS-_NODE_ID
-                CLI: --bif-node-id
+                CLI: --cactus-node-id
   logLevel:
                 Description: The level at which loggers should be configured.
 Supported values include the following: error, warn, info, debug, trace
                 Default: warn